SarvarKh/ofn-wiki/Development-Environment-Setup:-Ubuntu.md

 ## Intro
-This guide will help you set up a development environment for OFN on Ubuntu (tested with 19).
+This guide will help you set up a development environment for OFN on Ubuntu (tested with Ubuntu 19).

 ## Step 1.
 Install supporting packages